Ten glorious photos of world-famous monuments

 Intercession Church Wiki Loves Monuments

-Intercession Church, Posevkino, Oblast, Russia.
+Intercession Church, Posevkino, Voronezh Oblast, Russia.
 Yashin V.

-A crumbling church juxtaposed next to a of lively sunflowers captured 10th place, shot by Yashin V. in Posevkino, Voronezh Oblast, Russia.
+A crumbling church juxtaposed next to a field of lively sunflowers captured 10th place, shot by Yashin V. in Posevkino, Voronezh Oblast, Russia.
 Despite its decaying state, Intercession Church displays a beauty.

 How to enter next year

-The competition generally opens in September, and participants must follow their country’s guidelines.
+The competition generally opens in , and participants must follow their country’s guidelines.
 Winners are announced sometime following, though the timeline varies.
 Keep up-to-date with the rules and schedules here

 The post Ten glorious photos of world-famous monuments appeared first on Popular Photography.